DiceDB/dice/docs/src/content/docs/commands/LLEN.md

    - Error Message: `(error) WRONGTYPE Operation against a key holding the wrong kind of value`
    - Occurs if the key exists but is not associated with a list.

+2. `Wrong number of arguments`

+   - Error Message: `(error) ERR wrong number of arguments for 'llen' command`
+   - Occurs if command is executed without any arguments or with 2 or more arguments

 ## Example Usage

 ### Basic Usage